mrscaer/amazon-redshift-modernize-dw/README.md

 * How can you use Amazon QuickSight to crawl and then visualize your Redshift data?

 # Before You Leave
 When you are done with the workshop, feel free to delete the stack from the CloudFormation Console.
+The account will be automatically terminated shortly after the conclusion of the workshop.

 ![GitHub Logo](/images/toronto_advisor_stack_delete.jpg)